 Rabbi Lewis H. Kamrass

-Rabbi Lewis H. Kamrass is the Senior Rabbi of Isaac M. Wise Temple of Cincinnati, Ohio, where he has spent his entire rabbinate of thirty-five years.
+Rabbi Lewis H. Kamrass is the Senior Rabbi of Isaac M. Wise Temple of Cincinnati, Ohio, where he has spent his entire rabbinate of thirty-six years.
 Rabbi Kamrass is a Phi Beta Kappa, summa cum laude graduate of the University of Georgia in Sociology and Psychology, with a Master of Hebrew Letters and Rabbinic Ordination from Hebrew Union College-Jewish Institute of Religion, as well as recipient of an honorary Doctor of Divinity degree.
 He served for 25 years as an Instructor in the Theology Department of Xavier University and as adjunct faculty at Hebrew Union College.

 In the national Reform movement, Rabbi Kamrass currently serves as President of the Central Conference of American Rabbis, the 2200-member international body of Reform Rabbis, and as Board Member of Hebrew Union College-Jewish Institute of Religion and the Union of Reform Congregations.
 He was involved in the creation of the Reform movement’s two newest prayer books, serving on the CCAR’s Mishkan HaNefesh Editorial advisory committee, the Mishkan T’fillah Editorial team, and has also compiled Wise Temple’s congregational prayer book, Avodat HaLev.
-He was also a member of the CCAR’s 1999 Statement of Principles committee, on several committees, and served as Vice-President of the CCAR.
+He was also a member of the team that drafted the CCAR’s 1999 Statement of Principles committee, on several committees, and previously served as Vice-President and President-Elect of the CCAR.